Maggie's HBOT chamber for cancer

 Our first week in the US.

 We’ve had some ups and downs with our used, modded chamber.
-At this point almost every part has been replace or refurbished or both.
+At this point almost every part has been replaced or refurbished or both.
 We’ve certainly learned a lot.

 Does it help?